grayoj/geraldmokereke.xyz/content/posts/dockerizing-spring-boot-postgres.md

 ```

 Execute the command: `mvn spring-boot:run` or run the project from your IDE.
-Using a API Testing client such as Postman or Insonmia, test the following endpoint to see the response: `http://localhost:8080/api/v1/example`.
+Using an API Testing client such as Postman or Insonmia, test the following endpoint to see the response: `http://localhost:8080/api/v1/example`.
 That should return the above response in a string, as JSON format within the response body.

 ### Dockerizing our Application.